Plane Passengers Only Want Thin Flight Attendants, Airline Council Members Claim

 “I don’t understand why the requirement of wearing size 42-48 is considered so unworkable,” said Mr. Krichevskiy, adding that he had shed 20 kilograms in recent years.

-The men also referred to a passenger survey which purportedly showed that passengers preferred pretty cabin crews, and the Times notes that the company’s public relations firm sent out the survey again on Tuesday.
-The airline later tried to distance itself from the men’s remarks, saying in a statement that the council is an advisory board, and they were speaking as private citizens since they are not official spokesmen for the airline.
+The men also referred to a passenger survey which purportedly showed that passengers preferred pretty cabin crews, and the Times notes that the company’s public-relations firm sent out the survey again on Tuesday.
+The airline later tried to distance itself from the men’s remarks, saying in a statement that the council is an advisory board, and they were speaking as private citizens since they are not official spokespeople for the airline.